From formulas to cirquents in computability logic: Clustering selectional gates

 We now claim that the fragment of our cirquent logic where cirquents are allowed to have only two --- $\mlc$ and $\add$ --- sorts of gates is sufficient to cover effective IF logic, and far beyond.
 A verification of this claim --- perhaps at the philosophical rather than technical level --- is left to the reader.

 Namely, each formula $E$ of effective IF logic can be understood as the cirquent obtained from it through performing the following operations:

-\begin{dsc} \ \begin{enumerate} \item Ignoring slashes, write $E$ in the form of a tree-like cirquent, understanding $\cla$ as a ``long'' $\mlc$-conjunction and $\cle$ as a ``long'' $\mld$-disjunction.
+\begin{desc} \ \begin{enumerate}[(1)] \item Ignoring slashes, write $E$ in the form of a tree-like cirquent, understanding $\cla$ as a ``long'' $\mlc$-conjunction and $\cle$ as a ``long'' $\mld$-disjunction.
 This way, each occurrence $O$ of a quantifier, conjunction or disjunction gives rise to one (if $O$ is not in the scope of a quantifier) or many (if $O$ is in the scope of a quantifier) gates.
 We say that each such gate, as well as each outgoing edge of it, {\bf originates} from $O$.
-Also, since we assume that different occurrences of quantifiers in IF formulas always bind different variables, instead of saying ``\ldots originates from the occurrence of $\cla y$ (or $\cle y$)'' we can unambiguously simply say ``\ldots originates from $y$''. \item Change the label of each $\mld$-gate to $\add$. \item Cluster the disjunctive gates so that, any two such gates $a$ and $b$ belong to the same cluster if and only if they originate from the same occurrence of $\cle x/y_1,\ldots,y_n$ or $\mld/y_1,\ldots,y_n$ in $E$, and the following condition is satisfied: \begin{itemize} \item Let $e_{1}^{a},\ldots,e_{k}^{a}$ and $e_{1}^{b},\ldots,e_{k}^{b}$ be the paths (sequences of edges) from the root of the tree to $a$ and $b$, respectively.
-Then, for any $i\in\{1,\ldots,k\}$, the order numbers of the edges $e_{i}^{a}$ and $e_{i}^{b}$ are identical unless these edges originate from one of the variables $y_1,\ldots,y_n$. \end{itemize} \end{enumerate} \end{dsc}
+Also, since we assume that different occurrences of quantifiers in IF formulas always bind different variables, instead of saying ``\ldots originates from the occurrence of $\cla y$ (or $\cle y$)'' we can unambiguously simply say ``\ldots originates from $y$''. \item Change the label of each $\mld$-gate to $\add$. \item Cluster the disjunctive gates so that, any two such gates $a$ and $b$ belong to the same cluster if and only if they originate from the same occurrence of $\cle x/y_1,\ldots,y_n$ or $\mld/y_1,\ldots,y_n$ in $E$, and the following condition is satisfied: \begin{enumerate}[$\bullet$] \item Let $e_{1}^{a},\ldots,e_{k}^{a}$ and $e_{1}^{b},\ldots,e_{k}^{b}$ be the paths (sequences of edges) from the root of the tree to $a$ and $b$, respectively.
+Then, for any $i\in\{1,\ldots,k\}$, the order numbers of the edges $e_{i}^{a}$ and $e_{i}^{b}$ are identical unless these edges originate from one of the variables $y_1,\ldots,y_n$. \end{enumerate} \end{enumerate} \end{desc}

 Let us see an example to visualize how our construction works.
-A traditional starting point of introductory or survey papers on IF logic is the formula Technically, its meaning can be expressed by the second-order formula $\cle f\cle g\cla x\cla z\ p\bigl(x,f(x),z,g(z)\bigr)$\footnote{As long as we deal with effective IF logic, one should require here that $f$ and $g$ range over recursive functions.} or the following formula with Henkin's branching quantifiers:
+A traditional starting point of introductory or survey papers on IF logic is the formula Technically, its meaning can be expressed by the second-order formula